avnishsingh0/Snapdeal_Clone/README.md

 💫Tech & Tools Used :
 ---
-For Frontend : HTML5, CSS3, Javascript, JS6, ReactJS Redux.
+For Frontend : ReactJS, Redux, ChakraUI, SCSS, Firewase

 For database: Json Server (cyclic).